itesdahl/RIFF/README.md

 # The RIFF 600/900 3D printer
 ![CAD model](render1.png)
-This is the home of the RIFF 600 and 900 large DIY 3D printers.

-You'll find the Youtube build series here https://www.youtube.com/playlist?list=PLHk1C7nPAl80ZWU28OD7yWof3j6T3yG72
+You'll find the Youtube build series for the RIFF 600 here https://www.youtube.com/playlist?list=PLHk1C7nPAl80ZWU28OD7yWof3j6T3yG72
 You can also find the published STLs on: https://www.printables.com/model/1291703-the-riff-large-3d-printer

 This is a 300x600 (RIFF 600) or 300x900 (RIFF 900) size DIY printer that can be built without spending a fortune.
 I encourage the use of second hand parts and will not provide any complete BOM (listing specific new components/brands).